Brand Name: Fosamax, Binosto, Fosamax Plus D

 - Severe renal impairment (CrCl less than 35 mL/min): Not recommended

-- Take only in morning, not at bedtime or before arising
+- Take only in the morning, not at bedtime or before arising

-- Take tablet with full glass of water (6-8 oz) at least 30 minutes before first food or drink of day, in upright position
+- Take the tablet with a full glass of water (6-8 oz) at least 30 minutes before the first food or drink of the day, in an upright position

 - Administer oral solution with at least 2 ounces of water

-- Swallow with plain water only; mineral water, coffee, juice or other beverages severely reduces bioavailability
+- Swallow with plain water only; mineral water, coffee, juice, or other beverages severely reduces the bioavailability

 - Swallow tablet whole; do not suck or chew

-- Do not lie down for 30 minutes after taking drug; sit or stand upright
+- Do not lie down for 30 minutes after taking the drug; sit or stand upright

-- Despite long terminal half-life (10 years), bone-incorporated drug is not pharmacologically active
+- Despite a long terminal half-life (10 years), the bone-incorporated drug is not pharmacologically active

-- If dietary intake is inadequate, patients should receive calcium supplement and vitamin D
+- If dietary intake is inadequate, patients should receive calcium supplements and vitamin D

 Limitation of Use